 Cub is an upstream oil and gas company with 180,000 net acres in twelve exploration and production licences within the two major producing basins of Ukraine.
 Cub's strategy is to implement western technology and capital, combined with local expertise and ownership, to increase value in its undeveloped land base, creating and further building a portfolio of producing oil and gas assets within a high pricing environment.

 For further information on Cub please contact us or visit our website: www.cubenergyinc.com.

 This news release contains certain "forward-looking information" within the meaning of applicable securities law.
-All statements other than statements of historical fact are considered forward-looking information.
+All statements other than statements of historical fact are considered forward-looking statements.
 Forward-looking information is frequently characterized by words such as "plan", "expect", "project", "intend", "believe", "anticipate", "estimate" and other similar words, or statements that certain events or conditions "may" or "will" occur.
 Cub and Anatolia believe that the expectations reflected in the forward-looking information are reasonable; however there can be no assurance those expectations will prove to be correct.
 Cub and Anatolia cannot guarantee future results, performance or achievements.
 Consequently, there is no representation that the actual results achieved will be the same, in whole or in part, as those set out in the forward-looking information.